hawtio/hawtio/hawtio-web/src/main/webapp/app/core/doc/coreDeveloper.md

 notification('info', 'Did Stuff!', { onHIdden: function() { Logger.info('message hidden!') } });
 ```

 By default for warning or error notifications clicking on the notification will show hawtio's log console, but it will also still execute the onclick afterwards if passed.
+If some other behavior is desired or if it wouldn't make sense to open the console just pass an options object with a do-nothing onclick function.

 #### Logging